The three fundamental principles of professional practice with men who use violent and controlling behaviours are:

 - Some visitation arrangements—Visitation arrangements may include unsupervised visits that endanger adult victims or children.
 Careful assessment should be undertaken in these circumstances.

-- Anything that may increase the level of danger—A domestic violence order (DVO) may seem helpful, but may also enrage a violent man and increase the risk of harm, particularly if the man has a prior history of non-compliance with orders.
+- Anything that may increase the level of danger—A domestic violence order may seem helpful, but may also enrage a violent man and increase the risk of harm, particularly if the man has a prior history of non-compliance with orders.

 Make sure a domestic violence order does not take the place of a safety plan.